Inverness opts for GEM Energy’s all-in-one Preventive Maintenance package

-Inverness Club, located in Toledo, Ohio, is a nationally recognized golf club, which has hosted many major championships most recently the 2009 NCAA Championship and the 2011 U.S. Senior Open.
+Inverness Club, located in Toledo, Ohio, is a nationally recognized golf club, which has hosted many major championships including the 2009 NCAA Championship and the 2011 U.S. Senior Open.
+The club is gearing up to host the LPGA’s 2021 Solheim Cup and has been making improvements throughout the physical buildings as well as the course.

 The club favored GEM’s “all-in-one” package, which included removing the 30 year-old cooling tower, chiller, pumps and piping, and installing a new 100-ton, air-cooled chiller.
 Club leadership also opted to secure a Sustainable Preventive Maintenance (SPM) agreement.
 With this type of agreement, capital equipment projects are self-funded/financed through your scheduled maintenance agreement.
 GEM Energy manages the financing process and the paperwork for you.